-The Company is subject to income tax in approximately 46 jurisdictions outside the U.S. The Company's significant operations outside the U.S. are located in Brazil, China, Germany, Mexico and Switzerland.
-The statute of limitations varies by jurisdiction with 2011 being the oldest tax year still open in material jurisdictions.
+The Company is subject to income tax in approximately 46 jurisdictions outside the U.S. The Company's significant operations outside the U.S. are located in Brazil, China, Germany, Mexico, Switzerland and the United Kingdom.
+The statute of limitations varies by jurisdiction with 2013 being the oldest tax year still open in significant jurisdictions.
 Certain of our German subsidiaries are under tax examination for calendar years 2014 to 2020.
+The review by the German tax authorities ("GTA") encompasses various tax aspects, including but not limited to intercompany transactions and the establishment of our European headquarters in Basel, Switzerland in 2016.
+We expect the GTA will issue proposed adjustments that, when resolved, could have a material impact.
+We believe our income tax reserves at December 31, 2023 are adequate and do not expect a final resolution to these issues in the next 12 months.
 The Company is also under audit in other jurisdictions outside of Germany.
-The result of all open examinations may lead to ordinary course adjustments or proposed adjustments to our taxes or our net operating losses with respect to years under examination as well as subsequent periods that could be material.
+The result of all open examinations may lead to ordinary course adjustments or proposed adjustments to our taxes or our net operating losses with respect to years under examination as well as subsequent periods.